-They are seen as experts on fun things to do in and around San Francisco for all NADA attendees.
 Everything from coffee, shopping, sports, outdoors, and more.
 But they also have three giveaways to encourage booth traffic and ultimately conversions: $500 grand prize, free whitepaper, and a product guide relevant to their auto dealer audience.
 These giveaways are lead generation tools that help CrossCheck nurture prospects into customers.

 There is no “right” form length.
 Only make the form long enough as it needs to be.
 Exhibitors are not the event host so they shouldn’t need to collect every detail about prospects.
-Exhibitor event landing pages should not be sales pages, after all.
+Exhibitor event post-click landing pages should not be sales pages, after all.

 Speak to your visitor.
 What are they getting from you?
 Use personalized copy on the CTA button to nudge them that much more, such as “Get My Free Demo” and “Reserve My Spot.”

-If event attendees convert on your form and then share your landing page, why not offer them an extra “entry” to your contest?
+If event attendees convert on your form and then share your post-click landing page, why not offer them an extra “entry” to your contest?
 This way, your prospect increases their chance of winning, and you get free exposure on social media.
 The perfect give-and-take transaction!

 Since you want to be unique and stand out from the crowd, customizing your event page is easier than ever before with Instapage.
 Better yet, our suite of email integrations can assist with your lead nurturing efforts as well.